Dean Wingerchuk, MD, MSc, FRCP(C)

-This case-based enduring activity will cover the treatment and management of patients with NMOSD.
+This enduring activity will cover the treatment and management of patients with NMOSD.

-Med Learning Group designates this web-based activity for a maximum of 1.0 AMA Category 1 Credits™.
+Med Learning Group designates this enduring activity for a maximum of 1.25 AMA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the enduring activity.

-This program would be beneficial for nurses involved in the treatment and management of patients with HCC.
+Purpose: This program would be beneficial for nurses involved in the care of patients with NMOSD.

 DISCLOSURE POLICY STATEMENT

 In accordance with the Accreditation Council for Continuing Medical Education (ACCME) Standards for Commercial Support, educational programs sponsored by Med Learning Group must demonstrate balance, independence, objectivity, and scientific rigor.
-All faculty, authors, editors, staff, and planning committee members participating in a MLG-sponsored activity are required to disclose any relevant financial interest or other relationship with the manufacturers of any commercial products and/or providers of commercial services that are discussed in an educational activity.
+All faculty, authors, editors, staff, and planning committee members participating in an MLG-sponsored activity are required to disclose any relevant financial interest or other relationship with the manufacturer(s) of any commercial product(s) and/or provider(s) of commercial services that are discussed in an educational activity.

 DISCLOSURE OF FINANCIAL RELATIONSHIPS

-Dean Wingerchuk, MD, MSc, FRCP(C) receives research support from Alexion and Terumo BCT and is a consultant for MedImmune, Novartis, Biogen, Celgene, Genentech, TG Therapeutics, Arcus Medica, Third Rock Ventures, and Reistone and serves on an adjudication committee for a neuromyelitis optica spectrum disorder (NMOSD) clinical trial (Viela Bio).
+Dean Wingerchuk, MD, MSc, FRCP(C) receives research support from Alexion and Terumo BCT.
+He is a consultant for MedImmune, Novartis, Biogen, Celgene, Genentech, TG Therapeutics, Arcus Medica, Third Rock Ventures, and Reistone and serves on an adjudication committee for a neuromyelitis optica spectrum disorder (NMOSD) clinical trial (Viela Bio).

 CME Content Review